Aanchal Parmar

 The platform supports invoice workflows like partial payments, proration, and adjustments.

-7. Integrations & Payment Provider Linkage
+7. Integrations & payment provider linkage

 Flexprice is composable.
 It doesn’t replace your payment gateway; it works with your existing billing provider (Stripe, Chargebee, etc.)